Weiyuan-Lane/detect-secrets-docker/README.md

 # detect-secrets-docker

-This repository contains instructions to preparing your repository for being scanned for secrets
+This repository contains instructions to preparing your repository for being scanned for secrets.
+Credits to Yelp for their awesome [detect-secrets](https://github.com/Yelp/detect-secrets) repository for building this.

 It also provides details on how you can include it into a CI tool like Cloud Build, using docker images